-Although we all connect with music in one way or another, it's an enigma to know why we like it and why it causes us emotions.
+Although we all connect with music in one way or another, it's an enigma why we like it and why it causes us emotions.
 It is still a bigger mystery to understand why there are people with a special talent for creating it.

-Mans O (Roman Daniel Esteba) musician and New Trends Professor at Elisava, brings us close to his creative process in his talk “Institución Intuición” (Institution Intuition), a survey of intuition as an engine for the creative process and a generator for coherence in the vital pràctice.
-He will draw attention –through a metaphoric lens– the dynamics of nature, through which he will present some of his applied fractal creative techniques.
+Mans O (Roman Daniel Esteba), musician and New Trends Professor at Elisava, brings us close to his creative process in his talk “Institución Intuición” (Institution Intuition), a survey of intuition as an engine for the creative process and a generator for coherence in the vital practice.
+He draws attention –through a metaphoric lens– to the dynamics of nature, through which he introduces us to some of his applied fractal creative techniques.
 For the first time, he reveals his improvisation methodology, in which he emphasizes the complementarity between innovation and preservation, maintaining a delicate attention to collective energy and its confrontation with the structures of market and power.

 Using tech in music can sometimes be an interruption of the creative flow, but used correctly it can shorten the mind-computer loop, capturing your intention and amplifying it.
-He will demonstrate some of the ways in which state-of-the-art tech and music can be combined for quickly getting ideas out of your head into the computer, and through live performance hope to demonstrate the power of this unified approach.
+He demonstrates some of the ways in which state-of-the-art tech and music can be combined for quickly getting ideas out of your head into the computer, and through live performance hope to demonstrate the power of this unified approach.

 The lecture by Antoni Rodríguez Fornells is supported by Ajuntament de L’Hospitalet.